Generic selectors

 God plainly tells us what He hates.
 For example, the festivals that Jeroboam introduced in the eighth month that substituted for those God commanded in the seventh were obvious offenses to God[2].
 As a result, God destroyed Jeroboam’s altars[3].
 God also hates the way the people improperly observed His festivals even when they kept them on the correct dates[4].
 The fact that some desecrate the holydays does not make them evil.
 When God hates something or it is evil against Him, the Bible is unambiguous about it[5].
 He calls such things “abominations” and they are clearly the foundation for several entire biblical books including Isaiah, Jeremiah, Ezekiel, Daniel, etc. At a personal level, God said He despises people who:

-PROVERBS 6:16-19 These six things the LORD hates; yea, seven are an abomination unto Him: 17 A proud look, a lying tongue, and hands that shed innocent blood, 18 A heart that plots wicked imaginations, feet that are swift in running to evil, 19 A false witness who speaks lies, and he who sows discord among brethren.
+PROVERBS 6:16-19 These six things the LORD hates, Yes, seven are an abomination to Him: 17 A proud look, A lying tongue, Hands that shed innocent blood, 18 A heart that devises wicked plans, Feet that are swift in running to evil, 19 A false witness who speaks lies, And one who sows discord among brethren.

 Throughout the entirety of the Bible, God never condemns any birthday celebrations; therefore, no one can claim that the examples of Pharaoh, Job’s sons, or Herod are proof that birthday celebrations are evil.
 The truth is that the Bible never mentions any evil acts that occurred during the birthday celebrations of Pharaoh and Job’s sons.
 Pharaoh rendered an appropriate judgment for a crime committed by the baker and nothing sinful was noted with the birthday celebrations of Job’s sons that was unique or worse than their behavior the rest of the year.
 While Herod’s celebration was marred by the death of John the Baptist, it was solely the result of his folly in uttering an oath during a weak (and, perhaps, joyous) moment.
 The dancing of his daughter is not specifically condemned either.
 In the end, it was his wife who used the celebration as an opportunity for evil.